All Episodes

 I'll continue to be a contributor.

-And so when I came back to Fox, uh, you know, the the show did not come back, but Trinity Broadcasting wanted to bring the show back.
+And so when I came back to Fox, you know, the show did not come back.

 I'm very excited about it.

-And in particular, because I've always felt like that my audience for that show was the Heartland.
+And in particular, because I've always felt like that my audience for that show was the heartland.

 Got a great theater that's been built out just for this.

-It's gonna be fun to talk about.
+It's going to be fun to talk about.

 I think you had a hand in that, didn't you, Sean?